Miragon/miranum-docs/docs/components/miranum-ide/miranum-modeler.md

 ![add-element-templates.gif](@site/docs/components/miranum-ide/static/img/miranum-modeler/add-element-templates.gif)

 #### Use the integrated text editor for quick fixes
-1. Click on the button on the navigation bar in the top right corner
+1. Click the button on the navigation bar in the top right corner
    ![text-editor-btn](@site/docs/components/miranum-ide/static/img/miranum-modeler/text-editor-btn.png)
-2. This will open the text editor beside the BPMN editor
+2. This will open the text editor besides the BPMN editor
 3. Now you can search or make changes directly in the text file
 4. Changes are synchronized with the BPMN editor